-According to the Regulation (EU) 2017/745 (Medical Device Regulation) as published on the Official Journal on 5 April 2017, from 26 May 2020 medical devices containing DEHP in quantity above 0.1% w/w will need specific justification.
+- According to the Regulation (EU) 2017/745 (Medical Device Regulation) that entered into force on 5 April 2017 and became applicable 26 May 2021, medical devices containing DEHP in quantity above 0.1% w/w need specific justification.
 The justification for the presence of Carcinogenic, Mutagenic and Reprotoxic Category 1A and 1B and endocrine disrupting substances – including DEHP – shall be based upon:

 - An analysis and estimation of potential patient or user exposure to the substance

 - An analysis of possible alternative substances, materials or designs